SysSurge/vera/README.md

 ### Access control
 * ASP.NET memberships for users and roles.
 * Manage users and roles using Web UI.
+* Access control list rules on tables and table properties.

 ### Simple licensing
 * Simple Apache v2.0 license with only one extra paragraph